-Christian has been advising and assisting both private and public sector clients with their corporate and public affairs communication needs for over 20 years.
+Christian has been advising and assisting both private and public sector clients with their corporate and public affairs communication needs for more than 20 years.

-Christian has worked across a range of industries and represented clients involved in areas as diverse as defence, mining and resources, agriculture, infrastructure, health, media and sports.
+Christian has worked across a range of industries and represented clients involved in areas as diverse as defence, national security, mining and resources, agriculture, infrastructure, health and media.

 Christian has a wealth of government experience derived from roles heading several departmental communication units.
-Christian has also established himself as a trusted advisor to the Federal Government having worked as Deputy Chief of Staff to the Minister for Defence and a senior advisor to the Minister for Home Affairs.
+Christian has also established himself as a trusted advisor to the federal government, having worked as Deputy Chief of Staff to the Minister for Defence and National Security Adviser and Director of Communications to the Minister for Home Affairs.

-Christian has a Bachelor of Communications and prior to establishing CMAX Advisory he worked as a journalist.
+Christian is fluent in Spanish, has a Bachelor of Communications and prior to establishing CMAX Advisory he worked as a journalist.

 Tara Taubenschlag has worked in government relations, communications and journalism for more than 15 years.